MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/javascript-adapters/js-http-adapter/index.md

   return WL.Server.invokeHttp(input);
 }
 ```

+> For more information on XSL transformation, refer to the user documentation.

 ## Creating a SOAP-based service request
 You can use the `WL.Server.invokeHttp` method to create a **SOAP** envelope, which can be sent directly.